Carrier generation and recombination: Auger recombination

-The mechanism causing LED efficiency drop was identified in 2007 as Auger recombination, which met with a mixed reaction.
+The mechanism causing LED efficiency droop was identified in 2007 as Auger recombination, which met with a mixed reaction.
 In 2013, an experimental study claimed to have identified Auger recombination as the cause of efficiency droop.
 However, it remains disputed whether the amount of Auger loss found in this study is sufficient to explain the droop.
-Other frequently quoted evidence against Auger as the main droop-causing mechanism is the low-temperature dependence of this mechanism, which is the opposite of that found for the drop.
+Other frequently quoted evidence against Auger as the main droop-causing mechanism is the low-temperature dependence of this mechanism, which is the opposite of that found for the droop.
+The Auger mechanism is invoked for quantum dots.

 Surface recombination

 Trap-assisted recombination at the surface of a semiconductor is referred to as surface recombination.
 This occurs when traps at or near the surface or interface of the semiconductor form due to dangling bonds caused by the sudden discontinuation of the semiconductor crystal.
 Surface recombination is characterized by surface recombination velocity which depends on the density of surface defects.
 In applications such as solar cells, surface recombination may be the dominant mechanism of recombination due to the collection and extraction of free carriers at the surface.
 In some applications of solar cells, a layer of transparent material with a large band gap, also known as a window layer, is used to minimize surface recombination.
 Passivation techniques are also employed to minimize surface recombination.